awsdocs/amazon-sns-developer-guide/doc_source/sns-using-identity-based-policies.md

 If Bob were to send a request to subscribe to any topic in the AWS account, the IAM policy would allow the action\.
 If Bob were to send a request to publish a message to topic\_xyz, the Amazon SNS policy would allow the action\.

 **Example 2**
 In this example, we build on example 1 \(where Bob has two policies that apply to him\)\.
 Let's say that Bob publishes messages to topic\_xyz that he shouldn't have, so you want to entirely remove his ability to publish to topics\.
 The easiest thing to do is to add an IAM policy that denies him access to the `Publish` action on all topics\.
-This third policy overrides the Amazon SNS policy that originally gave him permission to publish to topic\_xyz, because an explicit deny always overrides an allow \(for more information about policy evaluation logic, see [Evaluation Logic](sns-access-policy-language-evaluation-logic.md)\)\.
+This third policy overrides the Amazon SNS policy that originally gave him permission to publish to topic\_xyz, because an explicit deny always overrides an allow \(for more information about policy evaluation logic, see [Evaluation logic](sns-access-policy-language-evaluation-logic.md)\)\.
 The following diagram illustrates the concept\.

 ![\[The "Deny" policy overrides the Amazon SNS policy\]](http://docs.aws.amazon.com/sns/latest/dg/images/SNS_DenyOverride.png)

-For examples of policies that cover Amazon SNS actions and resources, see [Example Policies for Amazon SNS](#sns-example-policies)\.
+For examples of policies that cover Amazon SNS actions and resources, see [Example policies for Amazon SNS](#sns-example-policies)\.
 For more information about writing Amazon SNS policies, go to the [technical documentation for Amazon SNS](http://aws.amazon.com/documentation/sns/)\.

-## Amazon SNS Resource ARN Format<a name="sns-arn-format"></a>
+## Amazon SNS resource ARN format<a name="sns-arn-format"></a>

 For Amazon SNS, topics are the only resource type you can specify in a policy\.
 The following is the Amazon Resource Name \(ARN\) format for topics\.